DeepRegNet/DeepReg/demos/paired_ct_lung/README.md

 - Run the demo_predict.py script: This script does the following:
   - Use the trained network to make predictions for the test set
-  - Use the predicitons to plot the results (the path to teh images generated in the logs will need to be sepcified, look at comments in the script to chnage this)
+  - Use the predicitons to plot the results (the path to the images generated in the logs will need to be sepcified, look at comments in the script to chnage this)

 ## Application

-This is a registration between ct images for a patient acquired at different time points.
+This is a registration between ct images acquired at different time points for a single patient.
 The images being registered are taken at inspiration and expiration for each subject.
 This is an intra subject registration.
 This type of intra subject registration is useful when there is a need to track certain features on a medical image such as tumor location when conducting invasive procedures.